❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Create a database

-To enable Change Data Capture (CDC) on your PostgreSQL database, you'll need to modify some configuration parameters.
+To enable logical replication on your PostgreSQL database, you'll need to modify some configuration parameters.
 In the RDS console:

 1. Go to the "Configuration" tab of your RDS instance